open-mmlab/mmtracking/.github/ISSUE_TEMPLATE/error-report.md

 ```

 2. Did you make any modifications on the code or config?
 Did you understand what you have modified?
-3. What dataset did you use?
+3. What dataset did you use and what task did you run?

 **Environment**